 The addition of white spirit makes the paste much easier to apply, and it also goes much, much further.
 When it’s dry, buff it to the desired sheen with a soft cloth.

 Oh, and wear gloves – I had black fingers & fingernails for about a week after doing it without… Ups.

 What grate polish did you use & how much will I need?

-We used ZIP grate polish that we purchased from a local fireplace restoration company.
-We probably used about a quarter of the tube (mixed with white spirit) per fireplace.
+We probably used about a quarter of the tube of grate polish (mixed with white spirit) to cover the whole fireplace.